Friday, August 21, 2009

 [Speaking in general terms, the choices we make in life, sometimes comes down to a set of unspoken wishes and longings which can only be moved by the most subconscious of desires; some of these wishes going far back as our Childhood, they say.
 Thus, like a child, born in the age of Freud, I could now, if I so desired, examine my early life as if it were only a prelude to my eventual undoing.
 With wide eyes, I could peer into “the Family Romance,” and expose all the uncharted chapters these naked confessions hold back.
 Disclosure cannot be held back.]

-As light fades in my loft, and the only glow left to guide me is the ever-present illumination emanating from the center of my computer screen.
+Indeed, Father Allsworthy’s confessional seems all the more real to me now: As light fades in my loft, and the only glow left to guide me is the ever-present illumination emanating from the center of my computer screen.
 The time I have to deal with is my own.

 The choice is mine alone.